gtuck/web3400-Course-Docs/projects/03/description.md

 <?php
 // Step 1: Include config.php file

-// Step 2: Secure and only allow 'admin' users access this page
+// Step 2: Secure and only allow 'admin' users to access this page

-// Step 3: Check if the $_GET['id'] exist, if it does get the user the record from the databse and store it in the associative array $user.
-If a user record with that id does not exist then display the message "A user with that id did not exist."
+// Step 3: Check if the $_GET['id'] exists; if it does, get the user the record from the database and store it in the associative array $user.
+If a user record with that ID does not exist, then display the message "A user with that ID did not exist."

 // Step 4: Check if $_GET['confirm'] == 'yes'.
-This means they clicked the 'yes' button to confirm removal of the record.
+This means they clicked the 'yes' button to confirm the removal of the record.
 Prepare and execute a SQL DELETE statement where the user id == the $_GET['id'].
-Else (meaning they clicked 'no') return them back to the users_manage.php page
+Else (meaning they clicked 'no'), return them to the users_manage.php page.

 ?>
 ```